 Take parabens for example.
-They’re one of the most common toxic beauty ingredients because they prevent the growth of mold, yeast, and bacteria in products.
+They’re one of the most common ingredients in cosmetics because they prevent the growth of mold, yeast, and bacteria in products.
 Great, right?
-But parabens also have properties that mimic estrogen and therefore have been linked to increased risk of breast cancer.
+But parabens are also endocrine disruptors and can cause reproductive harm, according to the EWG.

 Another common toxic beauty ingredient found in soaps is sodium lauryl sulfate (SLS) or sodium laureth sulfate (SLES).
 It’s found in more than 90 percent of personal care and cleaning products.
 Why?
 Because it’s responsible for that foaming agent that happens in soap (and many other products like body wash, cleansers, mascara, and acne treatments) when you press the pump.
 Foaming bubbles are great—they make it easier to wash your hands and for shampoo and conditioner to lather up; but SLS’s are connected with irritation of the skin, lungs, and eyes.
 When it combines with other chemicals, the mixture can form nitrosamines, a known carcinogen.
 Aside from causing cancer, this combo can also lead to kidney and respiratory damage.

 Many soaps also contain triclosan — an antimicrobial chemical that is known to disrupt the endocrine system, including thyroid and reproductive hormones.
 It’s also a known skin irritant.
 Studies have shown that triclosan can make bacteria antibiotic-resistant, which poses a great risk to our future health.
 Triclosan is also commonly found in deodorant and toothpaste.